How to Customize Protocols

 }

-// If there is a newline character, return the current packet length (including the newline character)
+// There is a newline character, return the current packet length (including the newline character)

 return $pos+1;